strangetom/RecipeFinder/README.md

 The fuzzy search is implemented using ```lib_fts``` from [forrestthewoods](https://github.com/forrestthewoods/lib_fts) on Github.

 ### To-do list
-1. Use ranked fuzzy matching instead of the basic one currently implemented.
-Maybe store the match and it's rank in an ordered map?
+1. Need to handle the event where more than one result has the same rank.
 2. Application icon and launcher for Ubuntu.